EternityForest/pavillion/pavillion.md

 ### Packet Types

 #### 1: Reliable Message
 Represents an MQTT or XMPP message with a name sent to a target(Akin to a topic).
+Message topics beginning with "core." are reserved.

 Data area format: